tinojona/tinojona.github.io/_pages/about.md

 My research interests cover large various aspects between climate physics, modelling, computer science and software engineering, see below.

 I hold a PhD from Oxford in climate computing with Tim Palmer after a very comprehensive education in climate physics from different universities in Germany, France, and Norway.
-During that time, I crossed the Tropical Atlantic on an oceanographic research vessel and spent a winter in Svalbard studying meteorology in the Arctic with weather stations.
+During that time, I crossed the Tropical Atlantic on an oceanographic research vessel and spent a winter in Svalbard.
-The combination of fieldwork with the theoretical and computational work of my research has allowed me to see the bigger picture and to better understand the climate system as a whole.

 - *Climate modelling*: Combining machine learning and dynamical models, atmosphere and ocean, grid-point and spectral, dynamical core development, stochastic parameterizations, turbulence closures.
 - *Computing*: High-performance, low-precision, parallel, CPU vs GPU, number formats, stochastic rounding, efficiency.